anonynorbi/dotfiles/README.md

+[logo]: logo.png "Dotfiles Logo"
-Dotfiles for Linux WM and other programs
+Dotfiles for Linux WM and other programs.
+Feel free to use them as you like (MIT Licence).